 Open the Zautomotive device and solder two wires: connect pins A1 and A2, and connect pins A8 and A9 (see the picture).
 Modification is the same for the first and the second model of the device.

 The software requires a compatible OBD interface.
 At present the following types of interfaces are supported:

-LX and SX interfaces additionally require "blue" adapter for access to the middle-speed CAN bus.
+The LX and SX interfaces require "blue" adapter for the access to the middle-speed CAN bus.

 OBDKey Bluetooth/USB/WLAN.
-This is a universal interface supporting all the control units.
+This is a universal interface supporting all the control units used in FCA cars.
 Especially recommended for the non-CAN-based cars.
 It's a good choice (and the only one under Android) for the cars like Alfa Romeo 145/146/156/166.

 ELM327 - based USB / Bluetooth / WLAN interfaces for PC and bluetooth/WiFi-enabled Android and Windows devices.
 All CAN units are supported and some of K-Line.
 Make sure the ELM 327 is of version 1.3 and above.

 Warning: There are many suppliers of these interfaces, but not all of sold interfaces are compatible with AlfaOBD!